Draco247/payara-task/README.md

 To further improve the application before distribution, consider implementing the following enhancements:

 - **User Interface:** Develop a user-friendly interface for better interaction.
-- **Performance Optimization:** Optimize the parsing and analysis algorithms for large log files.
-- **Error Handling:** Enhance error handling to provide meaningful messages to users.
-- **Logging:** Implement logging functionality to record application events and errors.
-- **Configuration:** Allow users to configure various aspects of the application, such as log file format and analysis options.
+- **Configurability:** Allow users to specify log file paths dynamically to enhance flexibility.
+- **Increase Unit Test Coverage:** Write more unit tests to validate functionality and ensure code quality.